smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetGlobalProperties/index.md

 - display the in-application menu for every active application on User’s request.
 It must contain SDL-requested commands (UI.AddCommand) and sub menus (UI.AddSubMenu).
 SDL provides the values for the name (menuTitle parameter) and for the icon (menuIcon parameter) of this in-application menu.
 The values for in-application menu and touchscreen keyboard are allowed by SDL for navigation type of application only.
 - display the onscreen keyboard upon User\`s request within keyboardProperties mentioned in p.15.6.1 Description of “HMI Capabilities JSON file”.
 - use default keyboardProperties – parameter in case SDL transfers UI.SetGlobalProperties request with omitted or empty keyboardProperties param to HMI.
-_**Important Note:**
+_**Important Note:**_
-If HMI-defined VR commands are accessible together with those provided by SDL via VR.AddCommand, HMI must:
+_If HMI-defined VR commands are accessible together with those provided by SDL via VR.AddCommand, HMI must:_
-- Add the corresponding VR HMI-defined commands to the list of VR help items provided by SDL via UI.SetGlobalProperties -- display the complete list of available VR commands (SDL-defined and HMI-defined ones) when the User activates VR._
+- _add the corresponding VR HMI-defined commands to the list of VR help items provided by SDL via UI.SetGlobalProperties_
+- _display the complete list of available VR commands (SDL-defined and HMI-defined ones) when the User activates VR._

 **3.** Respond to the request.